Common Name: Katsura, Katsura tree

 The Katsura tree will grow to heights of 40-60' tall.
-Its bark is light gray and flaky, slightly shaggy.
-Leaves are simple and grow in opposite to sub-opposite leaf arrangement.
-The beautiful heart-shaped leaves and brilliant fall colors of Katsura make it ideal for use as an ornamental.
-It displays a rounded crown with reddish-purple leaves emerging in the spring, eventually becoming bright golds, oranges, and reds in the fall.
+The bark is light gray and flaky, appearing slightly shaggy.
+Leaves are simple and grow in opposite to sub-opposite leaf arrangements.
+The leaves are heart-shaped and display a rounded crown with reddish-purple leaves emerging in the spring, eventually becoming bright golds, oranges, and reds in the fall.
 The autumn leaves have been said to give off a smell similar to cinnamon in late autumn, especially immediately after falling.
-This tree is becoming a favorite of those who are looking for a decorative species that will be attractive all year round.

 Where it grows: